ExzoZbta/interactive/README.md

-# ART 369 Interactive Design and the Internet: Software for  People -- projects + assignments
+# ART 369 Interactive Design and the Internet: Software for People

+Projects + assignments: